dipy/dipy/doc/theory/spm_dicom.rst

 completely understand their method.
 See :ref:`dicoms-and-affines` for what I believe to be a simpler explanation.

-First define the matrices and vectors as in :ref:`dicom-affine-defs`.
+First define the constants, matrices and vectors as in :ref:`dicom-affine-defs`.

+$N$ is the number of slices in the volume.

 Then define the following matrices: